grafana/faro-web-sdk/demo/docs/instrumentations/measurements.md

 ### Client

-[Web Vitals](https://web.dev/vitals/) are the only measurements captured automatically by Grafana JavaScript Agent.
+[Web Vitals](https://web.dev/vitals/) are the only measurements captured automatically by Faro.

-Besides the automatically captured measurements, Grafana JavaScript Agent API also provides a `pushMeasurement` method that can be used to track measurements.
+Besides the automatically captured measurements, Faro API also provides a `pushMeasurement` method that can be used to track measurements.

 **Captured frontend measurements are stored in Loki instead of Prometheus to avoid cardinality issues.**